Concept for celebration of Centenary of the Restoration of Lithuania’s Independence

 LEARN: activities linked to the red colour of the Tricolour will be devoted to the past and the present: they invite learning about the country, its victories, and its heroes, and disseminating the historical narrative of the Centennial;

 CELEBRATE: activities linked to the green colour of the Tricolour will be devoted to the present: they invite public celebration of 16 February in a meaningful way;

 CREATE: activities linked to the yellow colour of the Tricolour will be devoted to the future: they encourage to engage and take an active part in the creation of the present and the future, and give practical meaning to the key notion of the historical narrative of the Centennial – the central hero of the Centennial is each individual working for the benefit of the country.

-The target audience of the programme: the people of Lithuania, especially the youth, and the media of the priority countries.
+The target audience of the programme: the people of Lithuania and Lithuanians living abroad, especially the youth, and the foreign countries mass media.

 The implementation of the programme is expected to deliver the following increase of:

-The importance of 16 February as the date significant for the people of Lithuania.
+- the importance of 16 February as the date significant for the people of Lithuania and Lithuanians living abroad;

-The social and civic engagement of the people of Lithuania.
+- the social and civic engagement of the people of Lithuania and Lithuanians living abroad;